Population-Scale Advancing Interface Modeling Reveals How Bacterial Swarms Encode Future Spatial Architecture: Methods

-For TexPol--Net, all images were resized to \(640\times640\).
-Training used the Ultralytics YOLO framework with SGD (\(6\times10^{-3}\) initial learning rate, three-epoch linear warm-up, decay to 1\% of the initial rate, momentum \(=0.937\), weight decay \(=5\times10^{-4}\)), batch size \(=16\), mixed-precision training, and early stopping once validation performance saturated.
+For Morpher-S, images were resized to \(640\times640\).
+Training used the Ultralytics YOLO framework with SGD, an initial learning rate of \(6\times10^{-3}\), three-epoch linear warm-up, decay to 1\% of the initial rate, momentum \(=0.937\), weight decay \(=5\times10^{-4}\), batch size \(=16\), mixed precision, and early stopping after validation saturation.

-For Morpher, binary masks generated by a single segmentation model were uniformly subsampled with a fixed stride and partitioned into observation and prediction segments under ratios of \(0.5/0.5\), \(0.6/0.4\), \(0.7/0.3\), \(0.8/0.2\), and \(0.9/0.1\).
-All masks were resized to \(640\times640\).
-Training used AdamW (\(5\times10^{-5}\) initial learning rate, weight decay \(=10^{-4}\)), batch size \(=2\), 300 epochs, 10\% warm-up followed by cosine annealing, gradient clipping at 1.0, and mixed precision.
-Model selection was based on the highest validation mIoU.
-No early stopping was applied.
-All experiments used fixed random seeds and deterministic backend settings; TensorFloat-32 acceleration was enabled where available.
+For Morpher-F, binary masks from a single segmentation model were uniformly subsampled with a fixed stride and split into observation and prediction segments at ratios of \(0.5/0.5\), \(0.6/0.4\), \(0.7/0.3\), \(0.8/0.2\), and \(0.9/0.1\).
+Masks were resized to \(640\times640\).
+Training used AdamW with an initial learning rate of \(5\times10^{-5}\), weight decay \(=10^{-4}\), batch size \(=2\), 300 epochs, 10\% warm-up followed by cosine annealing, gradient clipping at 1.0, and mixed precision.
+Model selection used the highest validation mIoU.
+Fixed random seeds and deterministic backend settings were used, with TensorFloat-32 acceleration enabled where available.

-All baseline models were retrained under matched preprocessing and comparable train/validation splits.
-Model-specific implementation details, including optimizer schedules and architecture-specific settings for YOLOv11/12, SAM/SAM2, MAU, MIM, PredRNN, PredRNNv2, SimVP+TAU, and SimVPv2+gSTA, are provided in the Supplementary Information.
+All baseline models were retrained under matched preprocessing and identical train/validation splits.
+Model-specific settings for YOLOv11/12, SAM/SAM2, MAU, MIM, PredRNN, PredRNNv2, SimVP+TAU, and SimVPv2+gSTA are provided in the Supplementary Information.